Disclaimer:

 Better Pricing That Works For You

-Here’s where Social Champ really shines compared to Pallyy’s pricing plans.
+Here’s where Social Champ really shines compared to the current Pallyy pricing plans.

 More Features at Every Price Point

-Social Champ doesn’t just win on price.
+Social Champ doesn’t just win on team pricing.
 You get more functionality across the board:

-- Advanced scheduling features, such as bulk uploads, RSS automation, and evergreen content recycling
+- Advanced scheduling features: Enjoy bulk uploads, RSS automation, and evergreen content recycling.

-- Better analytics, such as competitor analysis, social listening, and custom reports
+- Better analytics: Access competitor analysis, social listening, and comprehensive custom reports.

-- Team collaboration tools like client workflows, white-label reporting, and role-based permissions
+- Team collaboration tools: Utilize client management workflows, white-label reporting, and robust post-approval systems without needing a high-tier agency plan.

 Scalability Without Sticker Shock

-With Social Champ’s per-channel pricing, you only pay for what you actually use, which makes it easier and more affordable to scale your agency.
+With Social Champ’s per-channel pricing, combined with the fact that they offer sliding-scale bundle discounts as you add more accounts, you strictly pay for what you actually use.
+Add in the unlimited workspaces and users on the Growth plan, and it becomes much easier and far more affordable to scale your agency.

 Start Saving Without Sacrificing Features!